inertia186/drotto/README.md

 ---

-The default is that Dr. Otto will only vote 10 batches a day.
+The default is that Dr. Otto will only vote in 10 batches a day.
 Multiple users can bid in a voting batch.
 If only one person bids, they get the entire upvote.
 If two people bid an equal amount, they share the vote 50/50.
 The higher the bid, the higher percentage for the upcoming vote batch.

 The bot operator can set any vote weight for the batch, which will affect the number of daily votes to bid on.
 Therefore, each day per batch has: